Norway in the Eurovision Song Contest 2016: Semi-final

 Agnete took part in technical rehearsals on 5 and 7 May, followed by dress rehearsals on 11 and 12 May.
 This included the jury show on 11 May where the professional juries of each country watched and voted on the competing entries.

 The Norwegian performance featured Agnete performing on stage in a white crop top with long sleeves and a long skirt together with one dancer.
 Agnete and the dancer began the performance on raised platforms; Agnete descended off the platform while the dancer remained on their platform to perform a choreographed routine.
-The stage colours were predominantly blue and the LED screens display icy Arctic landscapes.
+The stage colours were predominantly blue and the LED screens displayed icy Arctic landscapes.
 The dancer on stage with Agnete was Sara Christine Einbu.
 Agnete was also joined by four off-stage backing vocalists: Gabriel Alares, Ingunn Dalland, Nicoline Berg Kaasin and Charlotte Bredesen.

 At the end of the show, Norway was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Norway placed thirteenth in the semi-final, receiving a total of 63 points: 34 points from the televoting and 29 points from the juries.